RuslanTsykaliak/learning-management-system-next.js/issues.md

 If you remove the ^ from your package.json, delete your lock file, run install again and stick with v1.0.4 for now the problem is solved.

+# Uploading to Vercel

+- error: Module not found: Can't resolve '@/components/editor' Change name to Upercase